frc1711/blackhawks-scouting/README.md

 ## Overview

-Raptor 1711 Scouting is based off the amazing work of Black Hawks Scouting is an advanced, web-based, and open source scouting app made by FRC Team 2834 (The Bionic Black Hawks).
+Raptor 1711 Scouting is based off the amazing work of Black Hawks Scouting is a advanced, web-based, and open source scouting app made by FRC Team 2834 (The Bionic Black Hawks).
+Huge shoutout to the Bionic Black Hawks for this.

+Raptor Scouting is basicly a reskin, a few tweeks for our team.

 Powered by [Vue.js](https://vuejs.org) and [The Blue Alliance](https://thebluealliance.com).